skip to content

 What measures provide procedural fairness in the assessment?

-• specify a period within which the person may make submissions to the unit in relation to the assessable information, and
+• specify a period within which the person may make submissions to the Unit in relation to the assessable information, and

 This does not apply where [reg 10(2)]:

-• the assessable information consists of or includes information relating to a prescribed offence with which the person has been charged, but has not yet been determined
+• the assessable information consists of or includes information relating to a prescribed offence with which the person has been charged, but that has not yet been determined

 • the person is already a prohibited person